Travel Insurance FAQs

 The maximum amount of days a person insured can travel per single trip is 30 days.

 An Annual Multi trip policy offers cover for up to 90 days travel in the year, but no holiday can be longer than 30 days.
 With an Annual Multi-Trip policy, you can also be covered for holidays in Ireland provided that you spend at least two nights in accommodation you booked before your departure.

-Yes, this policy will cover you for scuba diving but there are provisions and limitations.
+Yes, you are covered for scuba diving under this policy but there are provisions and limitations.
 Please ensure you read this section of your policy document carefully.
 You will find the exclusions of scuba diving on page 38 of our policy wording.

-If you require Winter Sports cover you need to add this extension to your travel insurance policy by ticking the appropriate box and paying the additional premium.
+You are covered to go skiing if you add Winter Sports cover as an extension to your travel insurance policy by ticking the appropriate box and paying the additional premium.